syhpoon/xyzcmd/doc/skins.rst

    fs.type { file = WHITE }
    fs.owner { root = DARK_BLUE }

-And if there is an executable file owned by root.
-It will be displayed using DARK_BLUE, as owner rulesets have higher priority.
+And if there is an executable file owned by root, it will be displayed using DARK_BLUE, as owner ruleset has higher priority.

 Priorities can be customized.
 This can be done using priority ruleset::